3 Important Japanese World War II Places To Visit In Tokyo

 - Travel Itinerary: 7-day Tokyo Itinerary for an amazing Tokyo trip

-- Related: Yamato Museum in Kure, for world's biggest battleship
+- Related: Yamato Museum in Kure for world's biggest battleship

 1. Yasukuni Shrine

-2. Yushukan
+2. Yushukan Museum

 3. Edo-Tokyo Museum